philippgille/hello-netcoreapp/README.md

 #### Docker image

-> Note: When building the Docker image in Windows, the `build.sh` script will be executed inside of the Docker builder container.
+> Note: When building the Linux container image in Windows, the `build.sh` script will be executed inside of the Docker builder container.
 This script requires some files to have LF as line ending instead of CRLF.
 Commiting files with CRLF endings won't help - check your Git configuration `core.autocrlf` instead.

 In the root directory of the repository, depending on which container host system you want to target:

 - For Linux containers, run: `docker build -f docker/Dockerfile -t local/hello-netcoreapp .`
-    - You can do this on both Linux and Windows
+    - Works on both Linux and Windows
-- For Windows containers, you must first build the app's FDD and then create the Docker image:
-    1. Run any of the build scripts, so that there's `artifacts/hello-netcoreapp_v0.1.0_netcoreapp2.0`
-    2. `docker build -f docker/Dockerfile.nano -t local/hello-netcoreapp .`
+- For Windows containers, run: `docker build -f docker/Dockerfile.nano -t local/hello-netcoreapp:nanoserver .`
+    - Only works on Windows

-> Note 1: You don't need to create a Windows container image for using Docker in Windows.
-Linux containers work just fine on Windows with Hyper-V. Creating a Windows container image is specifically for actual *Windows containers*, see [https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/).
+> Note: You don't need to create a Windows container image for using Docker in Windows.
+Linux containers work just fine on Windows.
+Creating a Windows container image is specifically for actual *Windows containers*, see [https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/).

-> Note 2: You can't build Windows containers in Linux.

 Run
 ---